jacobrobinsonjd/SafeHarbour/README.md

 *[NTD: Unsure if necessary] The definition of Network Maturity is intended to provide clarity as to when the Initial Development Team is no longer required to develop the network, but the analysis with respect to any particular network will require an evaluation of the particular facts and circumstances.*

 2.  *Rule 73.8 is not an exclusive safe harbour.
-A person who does not meet all of the applicable conditions of Rule 73.8 still may claim any other available exemption under the Securities Act (Ontario)for the offer and sale of Tokens.*
+A person who does not meet all of the applicable conditions of Rule 73.8 still may claim any other available exemption under the Securities Act (Ontario) for the offer and sale of Tokens, provided they qualify.*

-**(a)  Exemption.**  Except as expressly provided in paragraph (d) of this section, the Securities Act (Ontario) does not apply to any issuance, offer, sale, or transaction involving a Token if the following conditions are satisfied [by the Initial Development Team], as defined herein.
+**(a)  Exemption.**  Except as expressly provided in paragraph (d) of this section, the Securities Act (Ontario) does not apply to any initial issuance, or secondary offer, sale, or transaction involving a Token if the following conditions are satisfied [by the Initial Development Team], as defined herein.

 &ensp; &ensp; (1)  The Token is only created in the first instance through some manner of participation in the network, except for the transfer of funds from a purchaser.
 The Initial Development Team cannot sell, hold back or allocate Tokens, and all Tokens must be created in the first instance through a fair launch process which enables anyone to participate in the network.